-Through painting, drawing, sculpture, installation, and architecture, I explore the vagaries that life heaps upon us all.
+Through painting, drawing, sculpture, installation, and architecture, I explore the vagaries of life.

 News: Please visit my Tumblr page for updates.

 Laura Elkins began to paint and create architectural designs as a child.
 She was mentored in architecture by her sixth-grade teacher, who was also an architect, and in painting by several artists in her hometown, Oxford, Mississippi, including Saturday morning classes at the Mary Buie Museum and the University of Mississippi Department of Art.
 After college Elkins returned to Oxford to begin painting full-time.
 Visionary painter Theora Hamblett was a local presence and Elkins enjoyed visits with her at her home and studio, where Hamblett shared in-depth descriptions of her work.
 Later, the artist would share Hamblett’s earlier patronage by Betty Parsons, who exhibited Elkins’s work in 1980.

-After living, essentially, a peripatetic, variegated life, Elkins, for the past sixteen years, has made her home in Washington, DC, a milieu that informs her current work.
+After living, essentially, a peripatetic life, Elkins, has made her home in Washington, DC since 2000.
 The artist has a degree in architecture from the University of Virginia, where she studied life drawing and painting, and has worked in all phases of architectural practice.
 She also studied at the Polytechnic Central London and Sweet Briar College.

 Elkins received a grant, funded by the NEA, The Rockefeller Foundation and The Andy Warhol Foundation for the Visual Arts in 1993, to create Why There Are No Great Women Artists: The Children's Room that translated her series of paintings, The Birth of Housework, into architecture.
 Elkins was the Forsyth Fellow at the Virginia Center for the Creative Arts in 2008 and joined the Santa Fe Art Institute's Immigration/Emigration Residency in September 2015.
 In February 2020, she joins the Escape to Create Residency in Seaside FL and in May 2020, Vermont Studio Center, courtesy of an Artist/Writer Grant.